whyboris/utilitarianism.net/content/title-page.md

----
-title: "Utilitarianism: An Introduction with Objections and Applications"
+# Utilitarianism: An Introduction with Objections and Applications
----

 Richard Yetter Chappell, Darius Meissner, and William MacAskill